guptabhishek785/CSC_510-Team-31_HW2345/test/README.md

 4. Bignum: Checks if the sample of numbers are added and checks if the kept numbers span the range of inputs
 5. CSV: checks if the csv file is read correctly
 6. Data: checks if the csv file is loaded into a Data?
-7. stats: checks if the stats are performed on the columns and output is printed
+7. Stats: checks if the stats are performed on the columns and output is printed